grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-We climb back off the beach onto a more solid footing some time later.
+We climb back off the beach onto a more solid ground some time later.
 More Meadow Pipits join us.
 Further on, the day's first Wheatear sits waiting for us on some giant rocks.
 This sequence repeats: Meadow Pipits fly over, and the next visible perch point for a Wheatear always has a Wheatear on it.